 I had an epiphany today, and not a wonderful one either.
-It was actually a bit disappointing, to tell the truth.
+It was actually a bit disappointing.

-I was outdoors this morning, working up a flowerbed, and as I spaded, pulled out stray grass and weeds, and worked up the dirt, it dawned on me that I really hate gardening.
+I was outdoors this morning, working up a flowerbed, and as I spaded, pulled out stray grass and weeds, and worked up the dirt, it dawned on me that I really don’t enjoy gardening.

 Like most people, I love beautiful gardens.
-I love the green lawns that surround them, and I love little nooks and crannies where unexpected beauty grows, like a hidden corner by a fence or between the roots of a large tree.
+I love the green lawns that surround them, and I love little nooks and crannies, like a hidden corner or between the roots of a large tree, where unexpected beauty grows.
 I love damp mossy places, and I love bright, open beds full of colour.
 I just don’t like making it happen.

 If you know me, you know that I live in the country.
-Although most of our five acres are wooded, we have flower beds and quite a large lawn (I’m also not a big fan of 2 – 3 hours of mowing each week, by the way.)
+Although most of our five acres are wooded, we have flower beds and quite a large lawn, which I’d rather mow than do gardening any day!
 However, I try to keep the beds looking nice, and perennials are my best friends.
-You can just work the earth up in the spring, knowing that the plants will soon grow big enough to keep the weeds down.
+You can just work up the earth in the spring, knowing that the plants will soon grow big enough to keep the weeds down.
 In the fall, if they’ve grown too big or spread too far, you hack them apart, transplant to places that need coverage, and call it a season.